 9. What kind of buses do you use and who drives?

 We contract with RISD and use their buses.
 The drivers are also RISD employees who are licensed to operate the buses.

 No they do not.
 The National Highway Traffic Safety Administration establishes standards for equipment safety and does not recommend seat belts on school buses based on their ongoing safety testing.
 Instead, they have determined that using compartmentalization in the design of school buses is more effective in reducing the risk of injury.

 11. For Playground Camp what do you if it rains?

-All campers will be taken into indoor facility and resume fun activities.
+All campers will be taken inside to Heights Recreation Center and resume fun activities.

 12. Is my child allowed to attend camp even though he/she has special needs?